 from Dr. Matthew Robinson of Appalachian State University

-Many thanks to the North Carolina Coalition for a Moratorium for their contributions to this page.
+Many thanks to the North Carolina Coalition for Alternatives to the Death Penalty for their contributions to this page.